Wordpress-Plugins-World/.github/README.md

-# .github
-WordPress and WooCommerce Plugins
+# WordPress and WooCommerce Plugins